Maximising the benefits of the UK’s wind farms

 A future super grid?

-HVDC is likely to become ever more present in our national infrastructure as more and more renewable technologies are brought online, and so research undertaken at the university will be crucial in helping deliver this.
+HVDC is likely to become ever more present in our national infrastructure.
+As more and more renewable technologies are brought online, research undertaken at the university will be crucial in helping deliver this.

 However, its most intriguing application could be in the delivery of a long-proposed ‘super grid’.